The Best Fajita Bar Ideas and Toppings

 This is great, because this is how little humans learn table manners!
 So I definitely want to encourage it as much as I can.
 One of the best ways I’ve found to do this is by serving platter meals.

-One of my favorite dinners lately is a fajita bar.
+One of my favorite dinners lately is one of my unique food board ideas – a fajita bar.
 Whether you have multiple proteins and allllll the fajita toppings, or choose just a few that you love best, it’s a great way for everybody to customize their plate.

 Instead of filling up your counter space, you can create a large board of all your favorite fajita staples and place it in the center of the table, and have everyone gather around.

-Your taco Tuesday will be forever changed after creating this fajita platter.
+Your taco Tuesday and fiestas will be forever changed after creating this fajita platter.
+It’s perfect for a weeknight, or a game watching party (maybe with a football charcuterie board or a crostini pizza bar too!).

 Fajita bar ideas – proteins:

 - chicken – probably the most popular fajita protein.
-This chicken fajita recipe cannot be beat.
+These chicken sheet pan fajitas cannot be beat.

 - steak – These flank steak fajitas make two servings, perfect for when the adults want steak but the kids want chicken.
-Or, make a batch or two of grilled steak using my flat iron steak marinade for more servings.
+Or, make a batch or two of grilled steak using my flat iron steak marinade or balsamic steak marinade for more servings.
 I also love this steak on steak tostadas.

 - shrimp – use my shrimp fajita recipe to add some seafood to your fajita platter!